Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature: Convex Hulls

 \subsection{Counterexamples for Convex Hulls in CAT(0) complexes}

-In this section we give examples to show that the following properties of the convex hull of a set of points $P$ in Euclidean space do not carry over to CAT(0) complexes.
+In this section we give examples to show that the following properties of the convex hull of a set of points $P$ in Euclidean space do not carry over to CAT(0) complexes, \note{not even single-vertex CAT(0) cube complexes}.

 \begin{enumerate} \item Any point on the boundary of the convex hull of points in 2D is on a shortest path between two points of $P$. \item In any dimensional space, the convex hull of three points is 2-dimensional. \item Any point inside the convex hull can be written as a convex combination of points of $P$. \end{enumerate}